LearnOnDemandSystems/docs/lod/docker.md

 - Linux containers running in Docker for Windows<sup>1</sup>
 - Containers running in nested virtualization scenarios<sup>2</sup>

-<sup>1</sup> Any legacy labs that used Docker for Windows Linux images prior to 04/2018 are no longer a supported as docker for windows uses nested virtualization to host Linux images.
+<sup>1</sup> Any legacy labs that used Docker for Windows Linux images prior to 04/2018 are no longer supported as docker for windows uses nested virtualization to host Linux images.
 Please [contact support](https://www.learnondemandsystems.com/customer-support/) if you have any questions or concerns.

 <sup>2</sup> While in some scenarios Docker may function when in a nested environment, LOD and support staff do not provide support for this scenario.